 Carciofi alla Romana o alla Giudea ~ Roman-style or Jewish-style artichokes

-- Cooking class preparing an antipasto, first course and second course.
+- Cooking class preparing a full course Roman menu.

 - Recipe book with compilation of Chef Eugenio’s creations; recipes may vary depending on the seasons, so we encourage each guest to bring a notebook and camera into the kitchen.

 Cooking class starts at 10am.